Yann-Brault/splc-artifact/README.md

 The code in this package constructs and execute the tool to use our approach.
 To reproduce scenarios depicted in the paper, guidelines are to find for the replicator in the directory _reproduce_scenarios_.
 In this directory, there are three different files (one for each scenario).
 The replicator should expect the tool to run in less than 5 minutes, if she has a working Docker setup.
 Each scenario can be replicated in less than 15 minutes.

+As the technology used to make the package anonymous does not support archive download, the replicator can find a second anonymous repository at this [link](https://anonymous.4open.science/r/splc-artifact-zip/README.md) that contains a archive file of the present repository.

 ## Data Availability and Provenance Statements

 Due to very limited storage space available on the anonymous repository, dataset necessary to execute notebooks **are not** included in this reproduction package.
 They will be given in a public release of a Zenodo package for the artifact evaluation.